-LOS ANGELES, June 16, 2017 /PRNewswire-iReach/ — Colocation America (https://www.ColocationAmerica.com), an industry leader in data center services, announced today that it has awarded funding to six STEM programs across the United States through its STEM Innovation Grant.
+(Los Angeles—October 12, 2018) Colocation America, www.colocationamerica.com, an industry leader in data center services, announced today that is has awarded funding to six STEM programs across the United States through its STEM Innovation Grant.
 Designed to encourage and inspire youth to pursue careers in Science, Technology, Engineering, and Mathematics (STEM), Colocation America’s STEM Innovation Grant awards funding to programs that provide unique hands-on learning opportunities to youth in their communities.

-This funding cycle, the second in the history of the grant, highlights the diversity and strength of STEM programming in the U.S. “We were overwhelmed with the amount of interest we had for this funding cycle.
-There are so many amazing STEM educators looking to make a difference and inspire tomorrow’s scientists, engineers, and mathematicians,” said Samantha Walters, Vice President of Corporate Strategy and Corporate Social Responsibility Lead.
+This funding cycle, the third in the history of the grant, highlights the diversity and strength of STEM programming in the U.S. “We were encouraged and humbled with the interest in this years funding cycle.
+The curiosity and innovation described in the applied programs shows a nationwide interest in STEM education beyond what we previously thought.
+We are lucky to help tomorrow’s engineers, scientists, and mathematicians and any way that we can,” said Samantha Walters, Vice President of Corporate Strategy and Corporate Social Responsibility Lead.

 The Grant Reading Committee, a group of individuals with a vast knowledge of nonprofits, for-profits, and STEM education, chose the recipients based on a number of criteria including program goals and objectives, and STEM innovation.

-The 2017 Colocation America STEM Innovation Grant Recipients:
+The 2018 Colocation America STEM Innovation Grant Recipients are:

 About Colocation America: